MeeperCreep/V6SCollection/art/readme.txt

 		        &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&
 		             &&&&&&&&&&&&&&&&&&&&&

-			   ✧  Thanks for downloding ✧
+			   ✧  Thanks for downloading ✧
 		      __   _____    __ ___  ___  _   _ ___
 		      \ \ / / __|  / // __|/ _ \| | | | _ \
 		       \ V /\__ \ / _ \__ \ (_) | |_| |  _/